nithyaramakrishnan/data-shield/convert.md

 ## Configuring registry credentials
 {: #configure-credentials}

 You can allow all users of the {{site.data.keyword.datashield_short}} container converter to obtain input images from and push output images to the configured private registries by configuring it with registry credentials.
-If you started using the Container Registry before 4 October 2018, you might want to [enable IAM access policy enforcement for your registry](/docs/services/Registry?topic=registry-user#existing_users).
+If you used the Container Registry before 4 October 2018, you might want to [enable IAM access policy enforcement for your registry](/docs/services/Registry?topic=registry-user#existing_users).
 {: shortdesc}

 ### Configuring your {{site.data.keyword.cloud_notm}} Container Registry credentials